revtii/Cancelled-Orders-Analysis-and-Prediction-/README.md

 - **Modeling**: Logistic Regression with preprocessing pipeline (imputation + one-hot encoding); threshold tuned to prioritize recall

 ## Insights
-- **Product Category** - Electronics and home appliances appeared in most cancelled orders but the chi-square test indacted there was no statistically significant association between product type and order cancellation. (p-value = 0.77)
+- **Product Category** - Electronics and home appliances appeared in most cancelled orders but the chi-square test indicated there was no statistically significant association between product type and order cancellation. (p-value = 0.77)
-- **Payment Methof**- Debit cards and Gift cards appeared most in cancelled orders and the chi-square test indicates there is a tatistically significant association between payment method and order status.(p-value = 0.0041)
+- **Payment Method**- Debit cards and Gift cards appeared most in cancelled orders and the chi-square test indicates there is a statistically significant association between payment method and order status.(p-value = 0.0041)
 - **Price**- No meaningful relationship between price and cancellation likelihood (R² = 0.0049)
 - **Model** - Logistic Regression flagged ≈93% of cancelled orders (high recall) by lowering the decision threshold from 0.5 to 0.25.
 This was intentional to prioritize recall over precision, ensuring fewer cancellations are missed and giving operations teams early warning to manage logistics.